I’ve been interested in a hand-held gimbal for a while now and so my ears pricked up when DJI announced the new Osmo Mobile 2 earlier this year.

 You could also mount your phone in the gimbal and have your GoPro mounted on the top shoe on the L-bracket for some B-roll footage.
 Although you’re not going to get a wildly different view from there, the wide-angle look from the GoPro should add something useful.
 Alternatively you could mount it looking backwards so you can record a selfie view at the same time.

 If you want to connect your mic to your iPhone then you could sacrifice one of Apple’s lightning to 3.5mm adaptors.
 The clamp will undoubtedly break the wire over time as it squeezes it at 90 degrees though.
+Or here’s an adaptor that might help too.

 None of these are very elegant solutions though, so there’s definitely a gap in the market for a right-angled Lightning to microphone input.